soumende1/AdvancedLaneFinding/README.md

 ### Apply color transforms, gradient to create a threshold binary image

-Next the RGB image was traslated in  HLS color space to obtain a binary thresholded image
+Next the RGB image was traslated in  HLS color space to obtain a binary thresholded image:

 ![color transform](/images/color_transform.png)